LUOJIAN-GZ/CS5224_project/twitter/readme.md

 ## Prerequisites

 - Python 3.8 or higher
-- AWS account with Lambda service and MySQL RDS instance
+- AWS account with Lambda service and MySQL RDS instance, NAT enabled to access internet
 - Twitter Developer account with API credentials

 ## Setup